Finding a Top Financial Advisor Firm in New Hampshire

 Investment advisory services are on a fee basis, but advisors who are insurance agents may receive commissions in their other capacities.
 In addition to investment management and insurance products, the practice offers financial planning, which can cover such topics as cash flow, college planning, retirement planning, tax planning, insurance review and estate planning.

 The Harbor Group primarily uses strategic asset allocation, emphasizing, it notes, “prudent diversification of assets and long-term investment planning consistent with the client’s objectives.”
 In constructing portfolios, the firm utilizes mostly no-load mutual funds and exchange-traded funds, usually through discount brokers.

 In most cases, this firm is not generally involved in the analysis or recommendation of individual securities like stocks and bonds.
 Instead, it tends to focus on mutual funds and exchange-traded funds (ETFs).

 Charter Oak Capital Management

-Charter Oak Capital Management is up next on our list.
-This is a fee-only firm, which means all of its compensation comes from client-paid fees.
-While the firm is based in Portsmouth, it has two other offices in Maine (Portland and Kennebunk).
-The team of advisors includes seven certified financial planners (CFPs), one certified public accountant (CPA) and two chartered retirement planning counselors (CRPCs).
+Charter Oak Capital Management is a fee-only firm, which means all of its compensation comes from client-paid fees.
+The team of advisors at the firm includes eight certified financial planners (CFPs), one certified public accountant (CPA), one financial paraplanner qualified professional (FPQP), two chartered retirement planning counselors (CRPCs) and more.

 Investment management accounts are primarily handled on a discretionary basis.
 The firm's minimum investment is $350,000, though it may accept clients with less than that.
-Still, the vast majority of clients do not have a high net worth.
+In addition, the vast majority of clients do not have a high net worth.
 The firm also serves high-net-worth individuals and charitable organizations.